Focus (German magazine): History

 Over the first five years of its existence, Focus repeatedly created a sensation with its interviews of key celebrities, e.g. in 1996 with real estate mogul Jürgen Schneider after his arrest, or in 1997 with Leo Kirch in the aftermath of his media group's collapse.
 The Focus concept was also successfully adapted outside of Europe, e.g. in the form of Época magazine by the Brazilian media house Grupo Globo.
-At the beginning of 1999, Focus for the first time achieved higher readership than Spiegel, and in the years to follow, managed to further expand its lead position.
-The year 2000 saw the launch of Focus Money, an off-shoot of the news magazine, dedicated to business and financial topics.
-In 2001, a division for Internet topics was created at Focus, in addition to pooling Internet activities of Focus Digital in the joint venture, Tomorrow Focus.
+At the beginning of 1999, Focus achieved higher readership than Spiegel for the first time, and managed to further expand its lead position in the years to follow.
+2000 saw the launch of Focus Money, an off-shoot of the news magazine dedicated to business and financial topics.
+In 2001, a division for Internet topics was created at Focus, in addition to pooling Internet activities of Focus Digital in the joint venture Tomorrow Focus.
 Thus, the Focus magazine publishing company was once again primarily responsible for printed publications, yet participated in Tomorrow Focus.

-In 2004 the first personnel changes occurred at Focus: In addition to his duties as editor-in-chief, Helmut Markwort also assumed the position of publisher, and Uli Baur was promoted from deputy editor-in-chief to editor-in-chief.
-Under the new leadership, in 2005 Focus teamed up with Hörverlag, an audio publisher, to create the download portal Claudio for audio books.
+In 2004, the first personnel changes occurred at Focus: In addition to his duties as editor-in-chief, Helmut Markwort also assumed the position of publisher, and Uli Baur was promoted from deputy editor-in-chief to editor-in-chief.
+In 2005, under the new leadership, Focus teamed up with audio publisher Hörverlag to create the download portal Claudio for audio books.
 In 2006, Focus became embroiled in the journalist scandal of the Bundesnachrichtendienst, the German Intelligence Services.
 In exchange for money and benefits in kind, several journalists had offered the intelligence agency to collect and disclose information on investigative journalists and their sources.
 The German Intelligence Services in turn put Focus journalists under observation as informants.
 Irrespective of the public debate surrounding the affair, Focus continued its development, yet like all news magazines, was grappling with declining circulation.
 At the end of 2009, it was announced that Helmut Markwort was stepping down as editor-in-chief.
 Wolfram Weimer, founder of the political magazine Cicero, was appointed as his successor.
 Observers saw in Markwort's departure a fundamental "change in direction".
 Even prior to Weimer's taking up his duties, the publisher staged a relaunch of Focus.